Best approximation results and essential boundary conditions for novel types of weak adversarial network discretizations for PDEs: Numerical Results

 In each step, the relative error in \Cref{Fig:0} and subsequent figures is calculated using a randomly chosen test set, denoted as $X_{test}$, that is the same size as the training data sets.
 More precisely, the relative error is computed as

 It's worth noting that the test set is separate from the training set but has the same size.

 In \Cref{Fig:0}, the training time for the DNN and XNODE models is about $2$ and $8$ seconds per step.
 The ``(R)'' after the model denotes the recursive model.
 In terms of $L_{\text{pinn}}$, it is evident that the DNN model exhibits slower convergence than the XNODE model, whether in recursive or non-recursive scenarios.
-When we compare figures in the right column from the left column, it is apparent that the recursive DNN model produces comparable (top row) or even better results (second row).
+When we compare figures in the right column from the left column, it is apparent that the recursive DNN model produces comparable results.

 When using the XNODE model, from Figure \ref{fig0:ex1-PINN-XNODER} and Figure \ref{fig0:ex1-PINN-XNODE}, in both cases, relative errors approached the $7\%$ threshold within the first $50$ iterations.
 However, the errors then oscillate with large amplitude, requiring various steps to achieve the next level of accuracy.